abinit/abinit/doc/tutorial/lattice_model.md

 {% dialog tests/tutomultibinit/Input/tmulti1_1.in %}

-You now should make the run (less than a seconds):
+You can now run multiinit with(less than a seconds):

     multibinit < tmulti1.files > tmulti1_1_stdout